The Seasons of Da Nang: How Weather Shapes the City

 If swimming, shoreline walks or extended time by the water are important to you, sea conditions will matter more than temperature alone.

 From March through August, the coastline is usually at its most consistent.
-Mornings are often clear, water temperatures are warm and the surface of the sea is generally calmer.
+This is particularly noticeable along the coastline of My Khe Beach, where mornings are often clear, water temperatures are warm and the surface of the sea is generally calmer.
 During these months, swimming tends to feel straightforward and the beach supports relaxed daily routines.

 As the year moves into September, rainfall becomes more frequent.
 October and November are commonly the wettest months and sea conditions may vary more during the monsoon period.
 The beach remains open throughout the year, but the experience of the water can shift from week to week during wetter months.